-Cyclists, hikers and those seeking a beautiful stroll can delve into a multitude of scenic trails in America’s Heartland
+Cyclists, hikers and those seeking a beautiful stroll can delve into a multitude of scenic trails in the Midwest

 The Midwest is filled with picturesque landscapes that are perfect for groups seeking a little adventure.
 Hikers and bikers can embrace the region’s variety of trails that offer challenges and leisurely riding opportunities.
 With many surrounding attractions and restaurants, these trails can be anything from a weekend getaway to a weeklong vacation.
-Here are some of the Midwest’s must-see trails.
+Here are some of the best hiking trails in the Midwest.

 Spanning the Missouri countryside, this 237-mile trail is America’s longest “rails-to-trail” project.
 More than half of the eastern portion follows Lewis and Clark’s path up the Missouri River through serene farmland into the state’s picturesque small towns.
 The trail welcomes hikers, runners and cyclists alike, offering 200 miles of uninterrupted terrain.
 With several restaurants along the trail, in addition to a bed and breakfast inn, motels, campgrounds and shopping excursions, this adventure offers enough attractions for a weekend getaway.Visitors can also combine their hike with a wine tasting tour, sampling some of the finest wines Missouri’s wine country has to offer. bikekatytrail.com